-Among workers in caretaking professions, the suicide rate in animal care workers is high and the turnover of employees is dangerously high.
-This is true for shelter workers from high income countries with the resources to care for animals, and in countries in which there is only extremely poor veterinary care, very little money and human resources for managing animals in shelters and no support from the community or government, this rate of compassion fatigue leading to extreme burnout and suicide is off the charts.
-While compassion fatigue is finally being better addressed in professions such as humanitarian aid, emergency medicine, disaster rescue, social workers, and nursing homes, the failure of the animal care sector from veterinary clinics to shelters has been devastating.
+Among workers in caretaking professions, the suicide rate in animal care workers is high and the turnover of employees is constant.
+This is true for shelter workers from high-income countries with the resources to care for animals, and in countries in which there is only extremely poor veterinary care, very little funds, and hardly any human resources for managing animals in shelters.
+With no support from the community or government, this rate of compassion fatigue leading to extreme burnout and suicide is off the charts.
+While compassion fatigue is finally being better addressed in professions such as humanitarian aid, emergency medicine, disaster response, social work, and nursing homes, the failure of the animal care sector from veterinary clinics to shelters has been devastating.
 The suicide rate in vets alone is higher than any other medical profession.

-For those of us living in low resource countries seeing traumatic case after traumatic case and so often without the support of veterinarians, very little money, experienced staff, and supplies to address these cases, there is no way to escape this work without facing extreme burnout.
-Often this causes people to leave the sector entirely which ensures that those with the most case management experience are taking their lessons with them.
+Burnout often causes people to leave the sector entirely which ensures that those with the most case management experience are taking their lessons with them.
 Those who support rescue and do not work in the field tend to dismiss this entirely, preferring to canonize the “heroes” of animal work for their sacrifice and dedication but when we ask for a living wage and time off we are stealing from the animals and harming the mission.
 None of this is sustainable and the public needs to wake up to how detrimental this work is for mental health without any support, time off, and better living conditions for the professionals in the field.
-We cannot help the animals without having adequate resources to manage the extreme trauma we face in horrible conditions.
+We cannot help the animals without having adequate resources to manage the extreme secondary trauma we face in horrible conditions.
 You would not expect a manager of a refugee camp or rape crisis center to work solely on a volunteer basis without mental health support, a living wage, and time off.
 Why would you expect that from people who face the same in another species with even less resources?

 Compassion fatigue has been my baseline for so many years, it is hard to imagine a life in which I could wake up and not be angry that I was allowed another day of this.
-No matter how much I love these animals and believe so much in the mission to spread veganism globally and insist on veterinary capacity building as a baseline for all rescue work, it is hard to think that it has been worth the hell I live in.
+No matter how much I love these animals and believe so much in the mission to spread veganism globally and insist on veterinary capacity building as a baseline for all rescue work in the Global South and for farm sanctuary animals globally, it is hard to think that it has been worth the hell I live in.
 My passion for this is literally the only thing keeping me alive, but I cannot say I do not look at every bus driving by and think, just step in front of it and you will not have to do this anymore.
 Knowing full well that not a soul on this planet would help the rescues at home in Hoi An is all that has kept my feet from taking that step.
-The only fucking thing that keeps me going is knowing no one else would give a fuck about my animals in Vietnam if I died.
+The only thing that keeps me going is knowing no one else would give a fuck about my animals in Vietnam if I died.
 I cannot imagine this is how other people think of their jobs.

 When I finally acknowledged that I needed to get out of Vietnam to get my head together, I had a stomach ulcer and was experiencing heart palpitations and dizzy spells, all stress induced according to my cardiologist.
 In the months just before I left, I had faced an attempted sexual assault while running and had had our neighbor put a machete to my throat (admittedly after I pulled a butcher knife on him for throwing bricks at me).
 I had no vets within 700 kilometers and had shaved my head not long before while managing the shelter on my own with nearly 60 animals.
 Without having old shelter managers come to help take over, I do not think I would have been able to go another month as things were.
 When I landed in Paris on my birthday in April, I thought I was going to stay for two weeks and ended up staying in Europe for five months.
 I had severe panic attacks in public when police sirens went by and was experiencing shell shock from loud noises in general.
 I was not OK physically and definitely not mentally.
 My back was fucked, to put it mildly.
 I was broken, just a crumbled mess of a human who once ran mountain marathons and was a pioneer for so many things in Vietnamese animal advocacy.
 But this work wanted me dead and I was well on my way.